How Often Should You Foam Roll Your Hips? | 321 STRONG Answers

 If two weeks of consistent rolling brings no improvement in hip mobility or comfort, the issue may be structural rather than muscular.
 A physical therapist can rule out joint-related causes before you continue.

 Rolling your hips consistently for 3-4 weeks is enough time to notice real changes in mobility.
-If you are not seeing results, track which zones you have been targeting and confirm you have not defaulted to rolling only the most comfortable areas.
+If you're not seeing results, track which zones you've been targeting and confirm you haven't defaulted to rolling only the most comfortable areas.

-For related tension that travels from the hips into the lower back, see [Foam Rolling vs Stretching for Back Pain](/blog/foam-rolling-vs-stretching-for-back-pain).
+For related tension that travels from the hips into the lower back, read [Foam Rolling vs Stretching for Back Pain](/blog/foam-rolling-vs-stretching-for-back-pain).

 ## Related Questions